-- a) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statement of financial position.
+- a) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position.
 The cost model is utilized and the value of the exploration and evaluation assets is based on the expenditures incurred.
-At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - b) The inputs used in calculating the fair value for share-based payments expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
-The share-based payments expense is estimated using the Black-Scholes option-pricing model as measured on the grant date to estimate the fair value of stock options.
-This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate. - c) The valuation of shares issued in non-cash transactions.
-Generally, the valuation of non-cash transactions is based on the value of the goods or services received.
-When this cannot be determined, it is based on the fair value of the non-cash consideration.
-When non-cash transactions are entered into with employees and those providing similar services, the non-cash transactions are measured at the fair value of the consideration given up using market prices. - d) The functional currency of the equity investments is considered to be the Mexican Peso.
-The investments are controlled by a Mexican parent company and expenditures are primarily in the local currency. - e) The determination of an investment in an associate as an equity investment requires judgement as to whether the Company has significant influence over the strategic financial and operating decisions relating to the activity of the investee.
+At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - b) The determination of an investments in an associate as an equity investment requires judgement as to whether the Company has significant influence over the strategic financial and operating decisions relating to the activity of the investee. - c) The carrying value and the recoverability of investment in associates, which are included in the statements of financial position.
+At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest amounts exceeds the recoverable amounts. - d) The functional currency of the equity investments is considered to be the Mexican Peso.
+The investments are controlled by a Mexican parent company and expenditures are primarily in the local currency.